 Definition of slowroll

-A slowroll is a mischievous move we make for titler our opponent.
+A slowroll is a tricky move that you make to tilt your opponent.
 A slowroll is when you take your time before calling a bet when you have the best possible hand.
-The goal is to have an "mind game" with your opponent.
-Imagine that you suspect a player is pushing all in often against you in a bluff.
-Each time, you don't have a good enough hand to call, but his aggression irritates you.
-To get revenge, you decide that the next time you get nuts, you'll pretend to hesitate to call.
-He will be anxious to know whether or not his bluff will be called.
+The goal is to have a "mind game" with your opponent.
+Imagine that you suspect a player of pushing all in often against you, bluffing. ?? each time, you don't have a good enough hand to call, but his aggression irritates you.
+To get back at him, you decide that the next time you get the nuts, you will pretend to hesitate to call.
+He, on the other hand, will be anxious to know whether or not his bluff will be called.

 Slowroll is legal, but immoral

-Of course, there is no regulation against the slowroll.
-If you want to do it and waste your bank of time on a slowroll, it's up to you.
-However, apart from irritating your opponent, everyone will lose.
+Obviously, there is no rule against slowroll.
+If you want to do it and waste your time bank on a slowroll, that's fine.
+However, apart from irritating your opponent, everyone loses.
 The game is legal, but clearly immoral.
-You will lose your reputation and will probably be seen as an undesirable person at the table.
-When you have a nuts and someone pushes all in, go for a snap call!
+You will lose your reputation and will probably be seen as an undesirable on the table.
+When you have the nuts and someone pushes all in, go for a snap call instead!